An Introduction to Regional Partitioning with Spanner

 https://cloud.google.com/spanner/pricing?hl=jaExcerpt from

-When you create a database, a default partition is created and has the same multi-region configuration as the instance.
+When you create a database, a default partition is created, resulting in the same multi-region configuration as the instance.

 Google Cloud Consoleより